Environmental protection Back to list

 Note:

-The sum and independence of greenhouse gas scope (1, 2) and 3 targets hold true.
-For instance, our long-term target can also be interpreted as a 96% reduction in greenhouse gas (Scope 1+2) and Scope 3 emission intensity and total emissions compared to 2020.
+Greenhouse gas scope (1, 2 and 3) targets are valid both in aggregate and independently.
+For example, our long-term target can also be interpreted as a 96% reduction in greenhouse gas (scope 1+2) and scope 3 emission intensity and total emissions in 2050 as compared with 2020, combined with other measures to achieve the net zero emission target of 100% total emission reduction.

 As the implementation year of the carbon credit to bridge the net zero Gap program is relatively long, we do not specify the type or market of carbon credits to be used.